Burgenland in Summer

 Dialect in Burgenland

 From Kuh to Khui – in Burgenland, they speak the Ui dialect.
-The so-called Hianzisch is part of the Central Bavarian dialect group and was widely spoken, even reaching Vienna during the Austro-Hungarian Empire.
+Known as Hianzisch, this dialect is part of the Central Bavarian group and was once widely spoken, even reaching Vienna during the Austro-Hungarian Empire.
 This meant that Burgenlanders spoke the same dialect as Empress Elisabeth and would have understood each other perfectly at the time.

-Nowadays, the Burgenland dialect is gradually retreating, influenced by the linguistic tendencies from Vienna and Lower Austria.
+Today, however, the Burgenland dialect is slowly fading, influenced by the linguistic trends from Vienna and Lower Austria.

 FAQ